RobinBreman/WMEFeedSorter/README.md

 This script will add 2 buttons on top of the WME feed section that allows you to order the feed chronological

-* For now this script will only work for when your language is set to Dutch
+* For now this script will only work for when your language is set to Dutch or English

 ## Code
 Feel free to fork and imporove this script on github i will be happy to accept any pull-requests.